-With all the talk about merchant accounts, you might be wondering – what are business accounts for then?
+With all the talk about merchant bank accounts, you might be wondering – what are business bank accounts for then?
 The thing is you can’t get a merchant account without a business one.

-Thus, a merchant account is usually considered a type of business account that represents an agreement between a company, its bank, and a payment processor for processing electronic transactions.
+Thus, a merchant bank account is usually considered a type of business bank account that represents an agreement between a company, its bank, and a payment processor for processing electronic transactions.

-So, if you need to accept payments on your website or in your store through non-cash methods, you are required both business and merchant accounts.
+If you need to accept payments on your website or in your store through non-cash methods, you are required to have both business and merchant bank accounts.

 In other cases, just use a business account for salary payouts and other expenses.
 But why not use a personal account for that?
 There are several reasons: